Holidays in Wales will be allowed from next month

 Even when those restrictions are lifted, a summer spent closer to home seems to be what most people in UK are after this year.
 Lucky, then, that any travel restrictions between England, Wales and Scotland look set to lift fairly soon.

 While holidays in the UK are currently banned, that does look like it will change in the next few weeks.
-In England, the hospitality industry is hopeful that hotels, self-catering cottages and cabins will be allowed to host stays from July 4, in line with the government’s Our Plan to Rebuild document.
-If that happens, it’ll also mean English campsites are allowed to open for the summer.
+In England, hotels, self-catering cottages and cabins will be allowed to host stays from July 4, in line with the government’s Our Plan to Rebuild document.
+It also means English campsites are allowed to open for the summer.
 Scotland is working to a slightly different timeline – its tourism sector is expected to reopen on July 15, as part of the Scottish government’s lockdown route map.

 A week later, overnight stays in Wales will also be allowed.
 Drakeford stated that bookings for ‘self-contained accommodation’ can start to be made from July 13.
 So, provided the infection rate continues to drop, holidays in Wales are back on the agenda this summer.